tessiertodd/Cryptocurrencies/README.md

 ### 4) Visualizing Cryptocurrency Results

 ## Conclusion
 Data in the real world is much like that we encountered with the cryptocurrencies, not always ready for analysis like Unsupervised Learning.
+That is why we needed to take some time up cleaning and shaping the data so we could run through the unsupervised learning models or other models/analysis.